RockLikeAmadeus/swe-toolbox/language-reference/rust-reference/README.md

 ### Packages

-Packages are bundles of one or more crates.
+Packages are bundles of one or more crates, and might best be thought of like C# solutions (I think).
 Packages contain the `cargo.toml` file, and are what get created by `$ cargo new`.
 A package can contain any number of binary crates, but only one library crate.
 If a package contains multiple binary crates, they should each be a separate file in `src/bin/`

 ### Modules

 [Modules Cheat Sheet](language-concepts/code-organization.md#modules-cheat-sheet)

+Modules are sort of like C# namespaces (I think).
 Include modules in your crates with

 ```rs
 pub mod my_module;